The-MAS-Network/TheSolution/README-PART3&4.md

 - When tipping a community, sats are evenly divided among users based on how many Ordinals they own from that collection and recorded in the history tab as per Figma.
 - When tipping a user, sats are paid out via Lightning and recorded in the history tab as per Figma.
 When tipping a community/individual, the ability to switch payment denomination between sats, BTC, and USD via Lightning is available

+**Account Deletion:**
+Users should be able to delete their account and a confirmation check to grant such access.

 **User Section:**
 - Prototype Link: 🎨[UI Design Files](https://www.figma.com/file/RUFBEsbS5RS78bS541rbbu/Community-Design-Access-File?type=design&node-id=1-2116&mode=design&t=eG2K4kNe0wrU5pw2-4)